madschristensen99/hashield/extension/README.md

 **Privacy-by-default Web3 Browser Extension with Monero Integration**

 Hashield is a browser extension that enables Web3 interactions with privacy by default.
-It provides fresh addresses for each transaction while ensuring funds come from private and provably non-malicious onchain sources through PrivacyPools integration.
+It provides fresh addresses for each transaction while ensuring privacy and security.
 Additionally, Hashield features Monero wallet integration for enhanced privacy.

 ## Features